ironbar/arc25/docs/modeling/Iteration_15_the_path_forward.md

 ### Alternating cycles

 One possible implementation would alternate between search and learning phases in a cycling fashion.
-For example the search phase could involve sampling 32 new function, then switch to training on those new 32 tasks.
+For example the search phase could involve sampling 32 new functions, then switch to training on those new 32 tasks.

 ## Other details